 If you have extra time in the morning, prepare the potatoes ahead of time and submerge them in water.
 Dry them thoroughly before proceeding with the recipe.
 Wet = steam = not crispy.

-For best results, reheat in a single layer in the oven at 350°F for ten minutes or so until they’re heated through.
+Reheat: For best results, reheat in a single layer in the oven at 350°F for ten minutes or so until the drumsticks are heated through.

 More sheet pan chicken dinners